h294liu/h294liu.github.io/research.md

         <img src="{{ site.baseurl }}/assets/img_research/topic3.jpg" alt="Descriptive Alt Text">
     </div>
     <div class="text-container">
-        <h4 id="paragraph2">Optimizing Model Complexity</h4>
+        <h4 id="paragraph2">Optimizing Model Spatial Configuration</h4>
         <p>
-        Model complexity and process representation are highly dependent on spatial discretization (i.e., dividing a domain into homogeneous computational units, such as grids or hydrologic response units).
-Our research focuses on generalizing guidelines for determining the appropriate model complexity to represent the spatial heterogeneity across scales.
+        Model complexity and process representation are highly dependent on spatial discretization, which is a process of dividing a domain into homogeneous computational units, such as grids or hydrologic response units.
+We work on finding out the appropriate model complexity to represent the spatial heterogeneity across scales.
         </p>
     </div>
 </div>